Novaryu/zenauracore/README.md

    white
    black
 ```
+Note: It might be a hardware issue, but the color #ffffff seems to make my keyboard yellowish.
+I've implemented white as #feffff as a workaround.
+All other colors work as intended.

 I have found that upon boot you will likely need to run (if permissions error run with sudo):
 ```sh
 zenauracore initialize_keyboard